 Meaningful learning is often best obtained through acute awareness and active experience.
-Science in Florence offers iterations of two science-major courses, Introductory Biochemistry (BCH 3053) and Historical Perspectives of Chemistry.
+Science in Florence offers iterations of several science-major courses, Introductory Biochemistry, Organic Chemistry I, Organic Chemistry II, Physics, and Historical Perspectives of Chemistry.
 Both are full-immersion courses in which students investigate and experience chemistry, biochemistry, and other scientific topics and methods of every day life from the perspective of Florence, Italy.

 We will begin with an investigation of an historical perspective, connecting notable scientific findings to this storied region.
 These investigations will assist students in developing their abilities to analyze, interpret, and draw conclusions from scientific data in contextually interesting ways.
 To this end, the investigations will involve classes held at local universities/culinary schools, “field” work/tours, and “lectures” by professors from local universities such as the University of Florence.
 Our first investigations will include visits to the History of Science Museum/Museo Galileo and explorations of the importance and utility of units; the concepts of matter, measurement, mass, weight, density, energy, and heat will be examined through various lenses and local contexts.
 Thus we will actively explore the importance of understanding the underlying science, its connectivity, and how this information can assist humans to uncover and adopt appropriate dynamics with the environment in which we live—that is, a dynamic equilibrium based on evidence-based information.